movewp3/keycloakclient-controller/README.md

 ## Description

-This Operator has it's origin from the [Legacy Keycloak Operator](https://github.com/keycloak/keycloak-operator).
+This Operator has its origin from the [Legacy Keycloak Operator](https://github.com/keycloak/keycloak-operator).
 If you look for the official KeycloakOperator from RedHat, please look into the [KeycloakOperator](https://github.com/keycloak/keycloak/tree/main/operator).

 The Operator is opinionated in a way that it expects that Keycloak and